stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-The operand for each branch instruction is a single byte, a relative shift that should be applied to the Program Counter if the branch instruction's condition evaluates as true.
-The fact that the operand is a single byte means that the resulting adjustment to the Program Count can only be in the range -128 to +127 inclusive.
-You cannot branch to absolutely anywhere in your program in the way that you can with a JMP instruction.
+The operand for each branch instruction is a single byte.
+It is a relative shift that the CPU should apply to the Program Counter if the branch condition evaluates to true.
+The fact that the operand is a single byte means that the resulting shift can only be in the range -128 to +127 inclusive.
+You cannot branch to anywhere in your program in the way that you can with a JMP instruction.

-This restriction in the reach of branch instructions is a deliberate optimisation by the 6502's designers.
-A program will typically include many branch instructions, and using a one-byte adjustment value rather than a two-byte address as the operand means that these instructions can be one byte smaller than they otherwise would be.
+This restriction is a deliberate optimisation by the 6502's designers.
+A program will typically include many branch instructions.
+Using a one-byte shift rather than a two-byte address means that they are one byte smaller.
 Over an entire program, this results in a useful reduction in program size.
 If you do make the mistake of trying to branch too far, the assembler should emit an error.

-Normally a label is used as the operand for a branch instruction:
+Normally you would use a label as the operand for a branch instruction:

 ```asm6502
 BMI some_label ; some_label is declared elsewhere.
 ```

-When using a label, the assembler automatically replaces it by a value representing the relative shift required to jump from the branch instruction to where the label was declared.
+When using a label, the assembler automatically replaces it by a calculated value.
+This is the relative shift required to jump from the branch to the label declaration.

-Branch instructions are often used with byte comparison and bit test instructions (CMP, CPX, CPY, and BIT).
-First a test is performed using one of these comparison instructions and then a branch instruction is used to branch based on the result of that test.
-This technique can be used to implement [for-loops](https://en.wikipedia.org/wiki/For_loop).
+Branch instructions are often used with the byte comparison and bit test instructions.
+(These are CMP, CPX, CPY, and BIT.)
+First you perform a test using one of the comparison instructions.
+Then you use a branch instruction to branch based on the result of that test.
+You can use this technique to create [for-loops](https://en.wikipedia.org/wiki/For_loop).

-Imagine a for-loop to initialise a sequence of 8 bytes in memory, in the address range `$0010` to `$0017`, setting them all to the value `$FF`.
-The following assembly implements this using the equivalent of a for-loop in the form `for (i = 0; i < 8; i++)`:
+Say you want to initialise a sequence of 8 bytes in memory.
+The address range of the sequence is `$0010` to `$0017` and you want to set all the bytes to the value `$FF`.
+The following assembly implements this using a for-loop in the form `for (i = 0; i < 8; i++)`:

 ```asm6502
   LDA #$FF ; Load the Accumulator with the value to set all bytes to.